Tenshin000/CogniPredictAD/README.md

 ### Explainability
 SHAP summary plots were generated for each model.

-**CDRSB, LDELTOTAL, and mPACCdigit dominate the feature explanations.** SHAP plots reveal these variables as the most important in absolute terms, far above other features.
+**CDRSB, LDELTOTAL, and mPACCdigit dominate the feature explanations.** SHAP plots reveal these features as the most important in absolute terms, far above other features.
 The plots also show that the direction of effect is consistent: worse values for these scores bias predictions toward more severe classes, whereas higher LDELTOTAL and mPACCdigit push predictions toward cognitively normal status.

-SHAP point-clouds demonstrate consistent sign and concentration across ensemble and tree models, producing clear decision rules in unambiguous cases but fragility when these variables are missing, noisy, or cohort-specific.
+SHAP point-clouds demonstrate consistent sign and concentration across ensemble and tree models, producing clear decision rules in unambiguous cases but fragility when these features are missing, noisy, or cohort-specific.

 Sampling distributes importance to secondary predictors (e.g., hippocampus/ICV ratios and Ecog measures), generating deeper trees with lower node purity, which tend to generalize better under class-balancing interventions.

 Decision tree diagrams and exported rule files show that class separation typically relies on thresholds of a few key features (often one of the three clinical scores, or combinations of biomarkers and cognitive tests).
-The resulting rules are easily interpretable and suitable for communicating “if → then” statements to clinical staff.
+The resulting rules are easily interpretable and suitable for communicating "if → then" statements to clinical staff.

 ### Results
-Models were evaluated on the training set, 5-fold CV, and the test set.
+Models were evaluated on the training set, 5-fold CV, and the testing set.
 The final evaluation focused primarily on explainability and test set results, including: *F1 Score (macro), Accuracy, Balanced Accuracy, Precision (weighted), Recall (weighted), F1 Score (weighted), and ROC AUC (macro)*.
-Evaluation plots and confusion matrices are included in the following pages alongside evaluation tables for the test set.
+Evaluation plots and confusion matrices are included in the following section alongside evaluation tables for the test set.

 An Extra Trees classifier trained without hybrid sampling (`Extra_Trees`) achieved the best test performance: a **macro F1 ≈ 0.9376**, **accuracy ≈ 0.9442**, and **ROC AUC ≈ 0.9867**.

 As a complementary explainable model (`XAIModel`), a decision tree trained with sampling (`Decision_Tree_Sampled`) was selected for improved generalization and concise rule-based outputs.
 Both primary and XAI models, including exported rules and tree diagrams, are available in the results directory.

 ### The Problem with CDRSB, LDELTOTAL, and mPACCdigit
 As shown in the explainability section, the cognitive scores *CDRSB*, *LDELTOTAL*, and *mPACCdigit* exhibit exceptionally high predictive power.

 While this improves model accuracy, it raises a concern of feature dominance: **a small number of variables may disproportionately drive predictions, while many others contribute minimally**, potentially leading to local overfitting.
 Models may appear highly effective on the ADNI dataset but lose performance on more heterogeneous populations or external data.